 Some people experience immediate relief of their symptoms, while some conditions may take a series of three to ten acupuncture sessions for significant lasting results.
 You may need to take your herbal formula for only a few days, while chronic conditions may require months of herbal medicines and modifications to your formula according to the season or with changes in your symptoms.
 Some conditions may not respond significantly to treatment.

-We treat a wide range of people and conditions and will be happy to speak to you specifically about the possible effectiveness of TCM treatment in your case.
+I treat a wide range of people and conditions and will be happy to speak to you specifically about the possible effectiveness of TCM treatment in your case.

 Dr. Catherine Shaw